 The 2018 Arkansas State Competition will be March 10.

-ExxonMobil Bernard Harris Summer Science Camp (EMBHSSC) is a two-week residential camp hosted at select colleges and universities across the nation.
+EIT Middle School Summer Science Camp (EITMSSSC) is a one-week residential camp.
 This camp will provide rising 6th, 7th, and 8th grade students the opportunity to enhance their proficiency in science, technology, engineering, and mathematics (STEM) education while living on a college campus.
 The core STEM curriculum is integrated with field excursions and other educational experiences that enrich students’ understanding of the practical relations between classroom work and real world problems.
 Evening counseling sessions provide opportunities for discussion of students’ academic, career and social issues.
 Students engage in an array of extracurricular STEM-based activities during non-class time.

-If you are interested in attending, please download this application.
-In order for your application to be considered for the program, we will need the following documents faxed or mailed to our office.
+If you are interested in attending, please download the application.
+In order for your application to be considered for the program, we will need the all the required documents faxed or mailed to our office.

 You can mail your application documents to:

 Attn: Vernard Henley

 2801 South University Ave., EIT 116